dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.3.15
+- Fixed:   prettyPhoto.js now fully compatible with https sites.
+- Updated: Font Awesome library updated to latest version v4.6.3.
+Ensures all icons in FA library are available to use.

 Version 1.3.14
 - Updated: Improved validation in a number of files in the main theme folder.
 - Updated: 08.special-pages.php removed and 404 page content added directly to 404.php.